Why You Have Blurry Vision After Waking Up: Causes, Treatments & Relief

 • Inflammation of the eye surface

-Blurriness often improves after blinking or using lubricating eye drops.
+Blurriness usually improves after blinking or using lubricating eye drops.

 2. Tear Film Imbalance